exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 # Unpacking and Multiple Assignment

-Unpacking refers to the act of extracting the elements of a collection, such as a `list`, `tuple`, or `dictionary`, using iteration.
+Unpacking refers to the act of extracting the elements of a collection, such as a `list`, `tuple`, or `dict`, using iteration.
 Unpacked values can be assigned to variables within the same step.
 With unpacking, there are some special operators used: `*` and `**`.
 When unpacking a list or tuple, the `*` operator can be used to assign all the remaining elements to a variable.
 When unpacking a dictionary, the `**` operator can be used to assign all the remaining key-value pairs to a variable.

-When these operators are used without a collection it will pack the number of variables into a list, tuple, or dictionary.
+When these operators are used without a collection they will _pack_ a number of values into a `list`, `tuple`, or dictionary.
 It is common to use this kind of behavior when creating functions that take an arbitrary number of arguments.

 Multiple assignment is the ability to assign multiple variables in one line.